carlosrodriguez85/swift-parallel-computing/README.md

 # Swift Parallel Computing

 A Swift framework to support parallel computing.

-It currently supports parallel map and reduce operations.
+It currently provides thread-safe objects and parallel map/reduce operations.